-^{} Policy-i. c. all that relates to police in the more extensive meaning of the term.-Transl.
+\ Policy-i. e. all that relates to police in the more extensive meaning of the term.-Transl.

 "Many enjoyments awaited her when she returned, adorned and enriched with the treasures of art and of experience.
 We hoped that, as a compensation for so many sufferings and privations, her life would now glide on in a calm and lengthened old age.